Introduction

 After entering the password, the user will be prompted for Oloid EAM.

-Authenticate using Oloid MFA (ensure the user’s Oloid account has the same email as the Azure AD UPN).
+Authenticate using Oloid MFA (ensure the user’s Oloid account has the same email as the Microsoft Entra ID UPN).

 Upon successful authentication, the user will be logged into ServiceNow.